intel-iot-devkit/how-to-code-samples/earthquake-detector/README.md

 ## Introduction

-This earthquake detector application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit and a compatible Intel® IoT Platform, cloud platforms, APIs, and other technologies.
+This earthquake detector application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit and a compatible Intel-based platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>